GitYCC/OpenVibeEngineering/README.md

 ## 🧠 What’s Inside?

-- `vibe-patterns/` – Common development patterns distilled from real-world projects
+- `vibe-guides/` – Common development patterns for vibe engineering
-- `scaffold-examples/` – Minimal, composable templates for getting started
-- `workflow-guides/` – From prototype to production: opinionated paths
-- `engineering-principles.md` – Shared beliefs and practices for Vibe Engineers
+- `experience/[role]` – Grounded insights by and for each role

 ---